Parallel-NetCDF/PnetCDF/sneak_peek.md

 * New features
   + NetCDF-4 driver -- Accessing HDF5-based NetCDF-4 files is now supported.
     PnetCDF can be built on top of NetCDF-4 library to allow PnetCDF to read and write a NetCDF-4 file.
+Users now can add NC_NETCDF4 flag to create NetCDF-4 files.
+For opening NetCDF-4 files, no additional flag is needed, as PnetCDF can automatically detect the file format.
   + Per-file thread-safe capability is added.
 This feature can be enabled by adding command-line option `--enable-thread-safe` at configure time.
 In addition, option `--with-pthread` can be used to specify the path to the